apache/mynewt-mcumgr/README.md

 porting layers from the operating system it runs on.
 Currently, mcumgr runs on both the Apache Mynewt and Zephyr operating systems.

+## Getting started

+For tips on using mcumgr with your particular OS, see the appropriate file from the list below:

+* README-mynewt.md
+* README-zephyr.md

+## Dependencies

+To use mcumgr's image management support, your device must be running the MCUBoot boot loader (https://github.com/runtimeco/mcuboot).
+The other mcumgr features do not require MCUboot.

 ## Command line tool

 The `mcumgr` command line tool is available at: